 A: If you have extenuating circumstances explaining why you didn’t meet the academic requirements, you’ll still be considered.
 Our application form includes a text box where you can provide these details, be sure to complete this section if you need to.

-Each case will be reviewed on an individual basis.
 We’ll review each case individually and you’ll need to show us proof of any extenuating circumstances.

 Q: I didn’t graduate this year, can I still apply?